karthika-elimireddy/immoEliza_propertyPrice_predictor/README.md

 1. Clean the dataset to handle NaN values and outliers.
 2. Split the dataset into Training and testing set.
 3. Perform Data preprocessing.
-4. Create a Linear Regression model(ElasticNet).
+4. Build Linear Regression model(ElasticNet).
 5. Evaluate the model.
-6. Saves the model.
-7. Make price Prediction

 --- To execute the project:
          python property_price_predictor.py